arteymix/arteymix.github.io/RueDesJuristes.md

 This was the first time I would be working with Twig.
 It was a really nice experience.
 Development was extremely fast and I would no lie saying it has never bugged me.
 I did unit testing with PHPUnit and Kohana Request, which is surprisingly efficient.

+[JSON](http://json.org) really saved me here!
+The website collects an humongous amount of data to proceed the legal formalities.
+User have to submit forms with around 60 inputs.
+All the data are serialized once using ```json_encode```.
+I used the ```ORM::filters``` feature to serialize the data on need.

 ## Improvements in the mail module

-The project also permit me to upgrade my mailing module.
+The project also permit me to upgrade [my mailing module](https://github.com/Hete/kohana-mail).
 I could consider it as a really nice piece of software.
 It has a lovely closure syntax:

 ```php
 Mailer::factory()